CesiumGS/3d-tiles/specification/README.md

 }
 ```

-The `boundingVolume` defines a volume enclosing the tile content, and is used to determine which tiles to render at runtime.
+The `boundingVolume` defines a volume enclosing the tile, and is used to determine which tiles to render at runtime.
 The above example uses a `region` volume, but other [bounding volumes](#bounding-volumes), such as `box` or `sphere`, may be used.

 The `geometricError` property is a nonnegative number that defines the error, in meters, introduced if this tile is rendered and its children are not.
 At runtime, the geometric error is used to compute _Screen-Space Error_ (SSE), the error measured in pixels.
 The SSE determines if a tile is sufficiently detailed for the current view or if its children should be considered, see [Geometric error](#geometric-error).